Denoising diffusion probabilistic models (Part 2: Theoretical justification)

 To learn this model, we will fit the joint distribution given by the reverse-diffusion model, $p_{\theta}(\boldsymbol{x}_{0:T})$, to joint distribution given by the forward-diffusion model, $q(\boldsymbol{x}_{0:T})$.
 Specifically, we will seek to minimize the KL-divergence from $p_\theta(\boldsymbol{x}_{0:T})$ to $q(\boldsymbol{x}_{0:T})$:

-In this post we will discuss several perspectives to motivate and understand this objective function.
-Specifically, we will dive into six different perspectives by view the act of minimizing this objective function as follows:
+In this post we will answer these questions by discussing several perspectives to motivate and understand the diffusion model objective.
+Specifically, we will view this objective in the following ways:

 3. As training a hierarchical variational autoencoder that uses a parameterless inference model